Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 All operators are symmetric and positive semidefinite by construction, and numerically stable eigensolvers for symmetric matrices may be used.
-In finite samples with moderately large feature dimension, centering of $Z_t(\tau)$ and, if necessary, addition of a small ridge regularization $\widehat C_T(\tau)\leftarrow\widehat C_T(\tau)+\epsilon I_d$ improves numerical stability without affecting the null hypothesis or the theoretical guarantees.
+In finite samples with moderately large feature dimension, centering of $Z_t(\tau)$ and, if necessary, addition of a small ridge regularization